35mm slide projector lenses

 This is another item you can easily do without, but it does make things slightly easier when you're building your lens.
 These things don't have to be expensive (mine cost £7) and they can be very useful when dealing with projector lenses as they make it easy to measure the diameter of the lens with the masking tape around it.

 Start by winding masking tape around the barrel of your lens until it is wide enough to fit snuggly in the focusing helicoid.
-I find a width of around 50.4 or 50.5mm works well.
+I find a diameter of around 50.4 or 50.5mm works well.
 This is where the digital calliper mentioned above comes in really handy.
 But if you don't have one you can easily just add and remove layers of tape until you get a snug fit.
 Make sure the tape is as near to the wide bit at the front of the lens as possible.
 Optionally, you can also add some black tack under the wide bit of the lens to ensure the lens stays better in place (which you can just about see in this photograph).

-- Then it's just a case of firmly pushing your projector lens into the wide (M52) end of the focusing helicoid and screwing the narrow (M42) end into the M42 to Sony E mount adapter, and your lens is complete!
+- Then it's just a matter of firmly pushing your projector lens into the wide (M52) end of the focusing helicoid and screwing the narrow (M42) end into the M42 to Sony E mount adapter, and your lens is complete!
 Here is the finished lens mounted on a Sony A7 MkII camera.

 Using your lens